-Through MO’s partnership with HMP Lewes and the work of the writing group at the prison library we have be able to commission a MOP directive on the topic of ‘prison.’
+Through MO’s partnership with HMP Lewes and the work of the writing group at the prison library were able to commission a directive on the topic of ‘prison.’
 Over the course of a series of workshops at the prison library the Beyond Boxes team and the creative writing group worked together to design the directive which included writing up questions, suggesting topics of interest and offering advice on how best to approach such a large topic.
-The input form the men who make up the creative writing group has been invaluable to Beyond Boxes and the MOP.
-The directive was issued in winter 2017 and we have had a number of replies from the MOP panel.
-The directive has also be sent to HMP Lewes Library where all prisoners will be given the opportunity to reply, ensuring that their experiences, thoughts and feeling about ‘prison’ in 21st century Britain are deposited within the archive.
+The input form the group has been invaluable to Beyond Boxes and the MOP.

 Beyond Boxes Buddy Scheme

 During summer 2017 the project launched the Beyond Boxes Buddy scheme.
 As part of the scheme volunteers have been recruited to provide 1-1 support to people visiting the Keep.
 Public service at the Keep includes a reference and reading room with facilities such as public network computers, an online catalogue, reference books, online resources and access to original archives.
 We recognise that a visit to the archives can be a little overwhelming for a new visitor and project activity so far has suggested that providing 1-1 support would be of benefit to some people using our service.